 - When the project has been substantially completed, it is hard to justify claims from office extended overhead.
 The reason for this is that it can be argued that expenses have already been paid to the contractor.

 Common Office Overhead Costs

 Some of the costs that can be included during this claim process are classified as indirect or direct costs.
 It is important to understand and how to recognize these costs to include them in the claim accurately.
-Here is a list of the most incurred office overhead costs:
+The most incurred office overhead costs include: